 After you’ve had your fill of the views, ride the cable car to get back to the base on the other side of the city, where quaint cafés serving up traditional Georgian cuisine can be found in plenty.
 A paradise for foodies, local favourites such as khinkhali (steamed soupy dumplings filled with meat) and khachapuri (local bread stuffed with different varieties of cheese, sometimes topped off with meat) are ubiquitous.

 On the journey back, make a stop at Tbilisi’s famous sulphur bathhouses or abanotubani as it’s locally known.
 Ranging from public baths to more-private luxurious spa experiences, the water comes from Tbilisi’s natural sulphur springs and you can opt for a quick soak, scrub or a traditional massage.

 Make it happen

 - FLIGHTS: Most international airlines offer direct or connecting flights to Tbilisi, Georgia.
-Dubai-based carrier flydubai operates direct three-hour flights from Dubai to Tbilisi on a daily basis.
+Dubai-based carrier flydubai operates direct three-hour flights from Dubai to Tbilisi.